 - AZ-301 Exam Preparation: Designing a Microsoft Azure Architecture

-You can also register for an upcoming webinar on August 29 at 10 a.m.
-PT: Microsoft Azure AZ-300 and AZ-301 Exams: What to Expect and How to Pass.
+You can also watch our webinar, Microsoft Azure AZ-300 and AZ-301 Exams: What to Expect and How to Pass.

 - Developing, designing, deploying, migrating, integrating, and configuring an Azure infrastructure